Robert Gordon Switz: Personal life and death

 In 1933, Switz married Marjorie Tilley, daughter of Bertha Tilley and graduate of Vassar College.
+They had a daughter and three sons.

+Robert Gordon Switz died on 23 January 1951 in Hurley near Kingston, New York, after an illness.

 Legacy

 The Switz case ran concurrently with a scandal in France over Ukrainian born embezzler Alexandre Stavisky.

 "L'affaire Switz" offset any Soviet gains in intelligence into the French military with embarrassment for the USSR as well as the French Communist Party ("PCF").